tylerwill3000/task-runner/README.md

 # Overview

 This is a toy project which implements a task runner.
-A task runner is a service capable of executing tasks in the proper order according to their dependencies on other tasks.
+A task runner is a service capable of executing a list of tasks in the proper order according to their dependencies on other tasks.
 The project is inspired by build systems like gradle and maven, which solve a similar problem.

 # Features
 - Fails fast when a task cycle is detected